 Community use boat racks

-Sandy Beach and Tunstall Beach have racks available to store small water craft.
+Sandy Beach, Tunstall Beach and King Edward Bay Beach have racks available to store small water craft.
 Please note the following conditions for use of the boat racks:

 - All small water craft must be clearly labelled with the owner’s name and phone number.